94d44027/mitre-workflows/workflows/add-mitigation-workflow.md

 INSERT EDGE IF NOT EXISTS has_subtechnique VALUES "T####"->"T####.###"@0:();
 `

 5e.
-Process all the techniques/subtechniques in the IMISSTHEM list.
+Process all the techniques/subtechniques in the IMISSTHEMLIST.
 Batch all the nGQL statements into the single text (indicate it as RESULTINSERT) separating them by new line and present it to the user for verification.
 5f.
 Upon the user approval, execute RESULTINSERT

 STEP 6: create mitigation edges